 We have various non-cancelable operating leases for commercial, office, manufacturing, and warehouse space, as well as vacant land in Hollister, California.
 The leases have terms with varying expiration dates ranging from June 30, 2021 to December 31, 2025 and include options to extend such leases.
+As of March 31, 2021, these leases represented a remaining contractual obligation of \$6.6 million.
 As of December 31, 2020, these leases represented a remaining contractual obligation of \$7.0 million.

 Additionally, we lease our warehouse in Mansfield, Massachusetts.
-This lease expires in August 2024, and, as of December 31, 2020, represented a remaining contractual obligation of \$1.0 million.
+This lease expires in August 2024, and, as of March 31, 2021 and December 31, 2020, represented a remaining contractual obligation of \$0.9 million and \$1.0 million, respectively.

 On March 26, 2021, we entered into a Credit Agreement with MidCap Financial Trust.
 The Credit Agreement provides for a \$27.0 million credit facility consisting of a \$22.0 million senior, secured term loan, and a \$5.0 million working capital facility.
 On March 26, 2021, \$12.0 million of the Term Loan funded at close.
 We are obligated to pay interest on the outstanding balance of the Term Loan at an annual rate of one-month LIBOR plus 6.45%, subject to a LIBOR floor of 1.50%.
 The outstanding balance of the Term Loan is due in full on March 1, 2026.
+The Revolver will be available once we meet the borrowing conditions set forth in the Credit Agreement, which we expect to occur by June 30, 2021.